 2.)
 Research the competition

 Check out your competitor’s price.
 Look for similar items that you’re selling on Etsy and other marketplaces like Amazon Handmade and Notonthehighstreet.
-If your competitor’s price is $50, sell your items
+If your competitor’s price is $50, sell your items with an introductory price of $45.
+This will increase your chances of selling.

 3.)
 Use an Etsy Calculator to evaluate the numbers